Current Status: All Campus Locations Open

-Please also note the following statement from the CDC guidelines: If you have a condition or are taking medications that weaken your immune system, you may NOT be fully protected even if you are fully vaccinated.
-Talk to your healthcare provider.
-Even after vaccination, you may need to continue taking all precautions.
+Please also note the following statement from the CDC guidelines: If you have a condition or are taking medications that weaken your immune system, you may NOT be protected even if you are fully vaccinated.
+You should continue to take all precautions recommended for unvaccinated people until advised otherwise by your healthcare provider.

 We should all remain vigilant and self-report any contact or any symptoms.
 Please stay home if you are sick.